 After the examination period, students are required to check their own course grades which are available on the web-based student information system.
 Course grades will be posted on this web-based system as soon as they become available but not later than six working days from the last day of the examination period for the term.

-If students wish the University to take into account medical reasons or some other extenuating circumstances beyond their control that have affected their performance in an examination, or ability to attend an examination, or to complete other assessment activities, they must report the circumstances of the case in writing and provide appropriate documentation to Academic Records and Registration, Academic Registry within one week of the scheduled date of the assessment activity.
+If students wish the University to take into account medical reasons or some other extenuating circumstances beyond their control that have affected their performance in an examination, or ability to attend an examination, or to complete other assessment activities, they must report the circumstances of the case in writing and provide appropriate documentation to the Academic Registry within one week of the scheduled date of the assessment activity.

 The Academic Registrar will review the case and make a recommendation to the relevant Dean or the Dean’s designee.
-The student will be notified of the result of the request within one week from the date the request is lodged with Academic Records and Registration, Academic Registry.
-The make-up examination, if any, will be held within five weeks after the regular examination period.
+The student will be notified of the result of the request within one week from the date the request is lodged with the Academic Registry.
+A make-up examination, if any, will be held within five weeks after the regular examination period.
 The format of the make-up examination will be decided by the course instructor concerned.

 Students may apply for a grade review of a course in which they were enrolled in the term just completed.
 They should first discuss the matter with the course instructor as soon as the course grades are released.
-Where a clerical or administrative error has been made, the course offering department will report the revised grade to Academic Records and Registration, Academic Registry.
+Where a clerical or administrative error has been made, the course offering department will report the revised grade to the Academic Registry.

 If the student’s concern remains unresolved after this informal discussion, the student may submit a request for a grade review to the head of the course offering department in writing within two weeks from the day on which grades are released: